sveneisenschmidt/wired-pi/README.md

 }
 ```

 WiredPi uses internally the WiringPi library.
+A big thank you [@drogon](https://twitter.com/drogon).
 To install it follow the following steps:

 ```bash
 $ cd /opt